 Even a decade ago, if somebody wished to quit a high-salaried job just to venture into the startup arena, the world would look down upon him.
 However, things have changed to a great extent over the years.
-The startup revolution reached an all-time high in the past few years, with some of the highly talented individuals pitching in their startups.
+The startup revolution reached an all-time high in the past few years, with some of highly talented individuals pitching in their startups.

 So, what is it that initiated this unsurpassed growth and development of the startup arena?
 Let’s turn to statistics, shall we, for crystal clear insights into the matter.